How To Become An Anthropologist

 Anthropologists look at how different societies get food and what they eat; what types of homes they live in; what clothes they wear; what their family life is structured like; what kinds of etiquette and customs they have; what their sex and marriage rituals are like; and more.
 Anthropologists publish scientific papers based on their findings and also discuss their findings at conferences.

-Anthropologists must possess the following qualities and skills:
+Anthropologists should possess the following qualities and skills:

 - Good Communicator